Koryo-saram: Central Asia

 The majority of Koryo-saram in Central Asia reside in Kazakhstan and Uzbekistan.
 Korean culture in Kazakhstan is centered in Almaty, the former capital.
-For much of the 20th century, this was the only place in Central Asia where a Korean language newspaper (the Koryo Shinmun) and Korean language theater were in operation.
+For much of the 20th century, this was the only place in Central Asia where a Korean language newspaper (the Koryo Ilbo) and Korean language theater (Korean Theatre of Kazakhstan) were in operation.
 The censuses of Kazakhstan recorded 96,500 Koryo-saram in 1939, 74,000 in 1959, 81,600 in 1970, 92,000 in 1979, 100,700 in 1989, and 99,700 in 1999.

 In Kyrgyzstan, the population has remained roughly stable over the past three censuses: 18,355 (1989), 19,784 (1999), and 17,299 (2009).
 This contrasts sharply with other non-indigenous groups such as Germans, many of whom migrated to Germany after the breakup of the Soviet Union.
 South Korea never had any programme to promote return migration of their diaspora in Central Asia, unlike Germany.
 However, they have established organisations to promote Korean language and culture, such as the Korean Centre of Education which opened in Bishkek in 2001.
 South Korean Christian missionaries are also active in the country.

 The population in Uzbekistan is largely scattered in rural areas.
 This population has suffered in recent years from linguistic handicaps, as the Koryo-saram there spoke Russian but not Uzbek.
 After the independence of Uzbekistan, many lost their jobs due to being unable to speak the national language.
 Some emigrated to the Russian Far East, but found life difficult there as well.

 There is also a small Korean community in Tajikistan.
 Mass settlement of Koreans in the country began during the late 1950s and early 1960s, after the loosening of restrictions on their freedom of movement which had previously kept them confined to Uzbekistan and Kazakhstan.
 Pull factors for migration included rich natural resources and a relatively mild climate.
 Their population grew to 2,400 in 1959, 11,000 in 1979 and 13,000 in 1989; most lived in the capital Dushanbe, with smaller concentrations in Qurghonteppa and Khujand.
 Like Koreans in other parts of Central Asia, they generally possessed higher incomes compared to members of other ethnic groups.
 However, with the May 1992 onset of civil war in Tajikistan, many fled the country; by 1996, their population had fallen by over half to 6,300 people.
 Most are engaged in agriculture and retail business.
 Violence continued even after the end of the civil war; in 2000, suspected Hizb ut-Tahrir members exploded a bomb in a Korean Christian church in Dushanbe, killing 9 and wounding 30.